andyvroberts/Design/Analytics/Property-Prices-Paid.md

 <br/>

 ### Dimensional Model Introduction
 Within Relational Database Management Systems (RDBMS) such as Oracle, DB2 or SQL Server, etc, a dimensional data model is a relationaly organised table structure, optimised for aggregation and grouping operations.
-The model is focused on semantics of business domains, and therefore the same values be can presented with differing names and formats.
+The model is focused on the production of Measures for business domains, and therefore the underlying data values be can presented with differing names and formats.

-Before creating the model for the Prices Paid data, we will list the most important aspects that influence the design.
+Before creating the model for the Prices Paid data, we will describe the most important Dimensional aspects and design decisions.

 #### Fact
 A Fact is usually some numerical value to which [Analytic functions](https://en.wikipedia.org/wiki/Analytic_function), or more commonly, Database Functions such as MAX, AVG, SUM, etc. can be applied.